 NICOLARSON CAVE ATLATL REPLICA $95

 A functional replica of the archaeological example from (NV-WA-197) in Nevada.
-Perhaps the best preserved example of a prehistoric spear thrower in North America.
-This model is 23 inches long with an antler spur.
+One of the best preserved examples of a prehistoric spear thrower in North America.
+This model is 23 inches long with real plant fiber and sinew wraps.
 SEE ITEM

 New in 2011, Occpaleo had the chance to cast these wonderful shell carvings from the Valley of Mexico.
 They are over 2,000 years old, and the casts made from them functioned wonderfully as a Meso American Style Atlatl spear throwers.

 The "Original" 2,000 year old Frog Loops of Colima